 Feb 2020: We are excited to announce that our joint ENW-GROOT research proposal on the active-matter physics of cancer metastasis is funded by NWO.
-This research program, coordinated by Prof. Erik Danen (Leiden), combines in-vivo and in-vitro cell biology, biophysics, and theoretical physics to shed new light on the physical drivers underlying cancer metastasis.
+This research program combines in-vivo and in-vitro cell biology, biophysics, and theoretical physics to shed new light on the physical drivers underlying cancer metastasis.

 Feb 2020: Liesbeth’s article on vitrimers is published in Europhysics News.